Person-centred means acknowledging that everyone has personal histories and relationships that influence who we are and our behaviour.

 Whether it’s our involvement in research, working parties, a public critique of new pieces of social policy, or the delivery of our training programmes or consultancy services, EVERYTHING WE DO is grounded in the latest research and academic theory.

-Led by our Clinical Director, Dr. Brodie Paterson, our staff have deep and broad expertise across many fields of practice, academic theory and research and we are committed to keeping both our own practice and your practice informed by the current literature, evidence base and best practice wisdom.
+Our staff have deep and broad expertise across many fields of practice, academic theory, and research, and we are committed to keeping both our own practice and your practice informed by the current literature, evidence base and best practice wisdom.

 We are passionate about the purpose of our work and the people we work alongside.